Learning electromagnetic fields based on finite element basis functions: Introduction

 Although IGA already reduces the output space, further compression can make learning more efficient.
 By projecting the solution onto a problem-specific proper orthogonal decomposition (POD) basis \cite{Benner_2017aa}, the network only needs to learn the dominant modes.
 This is conceptually similar to the approaches presented in \cite{Swischuk_2019aa,Henneron_2020aa, Fresca_2022aa}.
 The approximation error introduced by the POD can be made negligible compared to the DNN prediction error.
 This reduces the output dimension the network must learn, improving generalization, lowering data requirements, and speeding up training.
 While nonlinear autoencoders can also provide compact latent spaces, Zorzetto et al.~\cite{Zorzetto_2025ab} found that POD offers comparable accuracy with the added benefits of interpretability, reproducibility, and straightforward implementation.
 In this work, we adopt a POD with an appropriately weighted inner product, chosen to be consistent with the solution space of the IGA discretization.
 This weighting ensures that the resulting modes reflect the relevant structure of the solution, properly account for non-uniform meshes \cite{Volkwein_2013aa}.

 The proposed POD-DNN surrogate is demonstrated for a permanent magnet synchronous machine (PMSM).
 To highlight the flexibility of the approach, we explore two variants: first, a surrogate that learns only the air gap field distribution, which is sufficient for computing certain quantities of interest such as the torque; and second, an extended version that predicts the full magnetic field solution in rotor, stator, and air gap regions.
-The surrogate can reconstruct the value of the magnetic field in the PMSM for varying geometric parameters, including the rotor position and design parameters of the permanent magnets, demonstrating its potential to deliver physically consistent field predictions with minimal computational effort.
+The surrogate can reconstruct the value of the magnetic field in the PMSM for varying geometric parameters, including the rotor position, \mb{design parameters of the magnets and flux barriers, as well as driving currents,} demonstrating its potential to deliver physically consistent field predictions with minimal computational effort.

 The remainder of this paper is structured as follows: \autoref{sec:model} introduces the physical problem and its geometric parametrization, Section~\ref{sec:methodology} details the surrogate modeling framework, Section~\ref{sec:results} presents numerical results, and Section~\ref{sec:conclusion} concludes the work.